kade09/WorkoutBuddies/README.md

    | Post | String | the posted chat message|

 ### Models
+(All code snipets of parse requests are on the DbViewController.swift file)
 * Home Screen
     * (Read/Get) Query potential buddies of user
     * (Create/Post) New Workout Plan